Frontier Group (ULCC) Barclays 43rd Annual Industrial Select Conference summary

 Barclays 43rd Annual Industrial Select Conference summary

-Airline demand environment has improved, with constructive supply-demand dynamics and disciplined pricing strategies in place.
+Airline demand environment has improved, with constructive supply-demand dynamics and disciplined pricing strategies implemented since mid-October, including a basic fare plus bundle approach and NDC integration with online travel agents.

-Q1 saw a 10% year-over-year improvement in stage length adjusted RASM, with positive trends expected to continue into March and beyond.
+Q1 saw a 10% year-over-year improvement in stage length adjusted RASM, with positive trends continuing into March, the quarter's largest revenue month.

-Capacity is slightly down in January and February but will grow 8% in March, with March expected to deliver the strongest year-over-year revenue gains.
+Capacity was slightly down in January and February but is expected to grow 8% in March, driving the strongest year-over-year revenue gains.

-Load factors are recovering without sacrificing fares, and booking curves are improving, supporting higher conversion and attachment rates.
+Load factors are recovering without sacrificing fares, and improved conversion rates are seen across both direct and OTA channels.

 Strategic initiatives and operational changes

-Growth profile adjusted to 8%-10% annually, with a target to increase aircraft utilization from under 9 hours to 11.5 hours over 18-24 months.
+Growth profile adjusted to 8%-10% annually, with asset utilization targeted to rise from under 9 hours to 11.5 hours over 18-24 months, lowering unit costs.

 Latest events from Frontier Group